What is JKD? Philosophy History Techniques Books Support Training

 The Oakland Connection — James Yimm Lee

-Bruce Lee meets James Yimm Lee in Oakland, California — a pivotal collaboration that would directly shape the development of Jeet Kune Do.
-James Lee's contributions as a co-creator of the art have been documented in The Co-Creation of Jeet Kune Do by Richard Vigslist and Gary Dill.
+Bruce Lee meets James Yimm Lee in Oakland — a pivotal collaboration.
+His contributions as a co-creator are the subject of The Co-Creation of Jeet Kune Do by Richard Vigslist.

 1965

-Following his private fight with Wong Jack Man in Oakland, Bruce Lee undergoes a profound reckoning.
-Traditional martial arts had failed him.
-He begins dismantling everything — forms, styles, limitations — and forging a new approach to combat rooted in directness, economy of motion, and truth.
-This is the true birth year of Jeet Kune Do.
-The name would come later.
+Following his fight with Wong Jack Man in Oakland, Bruce Lee dismantles everything — forms, styles, limitations — and forges a new approach rooted in directness and truth.

 1967